Citizen Hearst: An AMERICAN EXPERIENCE Special

 By the time Hearst died in 1951 at the age of 88, he had forever transformed the role of media in American life and politics.

-Based on “The Chief: The Life of William Randolph Hearst,” David Nasaw’s critically acclaimed biography, “Citizen Hearst” premieres Monday and Tuesday, September 27 & 28, 2021.
+Based on “The Chief: The Life of William Randolph Hearst,” David Nasaw’s critically acclaimed biography, “Citizen Hearst” premiered September 2021.

 About the Participants:

 - Robert Chiles is a lecturer in the department of history at the University of Maryland.

 - Lara Gabrielle is a film historian and the author of an upcoming biography of Marion Davies.

 - Steven Hearst is W. R. Hearst’s great-grandson.

 - William Randolph Hearst III is W. R. Hearst’s grandson.

 - Jeet Heer is a national affairs correspondent at The Nation.

 - Gary Kamiya is an author, journalist and historian of San Francisco.

 - Victoria Kastner has written three books on the history of William Randolph Hearst’s grand estate at San Simeon.
 Her new book, about San Simeon architect Julia Morgan, will be published in October 2021.